-The muscle at the end of the esophagus, the lower esophageal sphincter (LES) is a one-way valve which opens for limited amounts of time when you swallow.
+The muscle at the end of the esophagus is called the lower esophageal sphincter (LES).
+The LES is a one-way valve that normally opens for limited amounts of time when you swallow.
 Acid reflux occurs when the LES doesn’t close properly or tightly enough.
-A faulty or weakened LES allows digestive juices and stomach contents to rise back up the esophagus.
+A faulty or weakened LES allows digestive juices and stomach contents to rise back up into the esophagus.

-Most people experience occasional acid reflux or gastroesophageal reflux (GER).
-However, in some cases, the digestive condition is chronic.
+Most people experience occasional acid reflux or GER.
+However, in some cases the digestive condition is chronic.
 It’s considered gastroesophageal reflux disease (GERD) if it occurs more than twice a week.

 Adults aren’t the only ones affected by acid reflux.
-More than half of all babies experience infant acid reflux during their first three months of life.
-It’s important for your pediatrician to differentiate between an infant’s normal physiological reflux and GERD.
+According to the National Digestive Diseases Information Clearinghouse (NDDIC), more than half of all babies experience infant acid reflux during their first three months of life.
+It’s important for your pediatrician to differentiate between normal reflux and GERD.

 You also may be referred to a pediatric gastroenterologist.
 Sometimes further testing is necessary.

-GERD is a chronic digestive disease that affects people of all ages, including children.
-It’s the more serious form of GER and can eventually pose greater health problems if left untreated.
-If acid reflux occurs more than twice a week, it’s considered GERD.
+GERD is a chronic digestive disease.
+It affects people of all ages, including children.
+It’s the more serious form of GER and can eventually cause more serious health problems if left untreated.
+Acid reflux that occurs more than twice a week and causes inflammation of the esophagus is considered to be GERD.

-The majority of the estimated 30 million Americans diagnosed with GERD experience symptoms such as heartburn and regurgitation at night.
-Consult your doctor if you have symptoms or use OTC antacids or reflux medications for more than two weeks.
+Consult your doctor if you have symptoms, or use over-the-counter (OTC) antacids or reflux medications for more than two weeks.